baoruxiao/full-stack-tinyUrl/README.md

 # full-stack-tinyUrl
-This is a project to create a full stack project for helping switci
+This is a project to create a full stack project for helping switching longurl to shorturl.